drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 {% capture intro %}
 <div class="collection-anchor" id="collection-top"></div>

 Most of these books I have read more than once, and a few I keep gifting to colleagues.
-They are the ones that actually shifted how I think about software and the teams that build it.
+They are the ones that earned a permanent place on the shelf.
 Not the ones that sounded impressive on a reading list, and not the ones that go out of date when the framework does.

 The *Leadership, People & Teams* collection is the biggest.
 The higher I have gone in my career, the less my problems have been technical.
 The other three collections are the canon I leaned on while I was mostly writing code, and they still earn their place.